Nebukadneza/traefik-certdumper/README.md

 # Single-domain traefik-certdumper for mailu

-This is based on the work by Sven Dowideit on https://github.com/SvenDowideit/traefik-certdumper
+This is based on the work by Ludovic Fernandez on https://github.com/ldez/traefik-certs-dumper

-## Fork?
+# What does it do

-This is a slight modification that is less flexible, but is adapted to the usecase in mailu.
-If you wish to deploy mailu behind a traefik, you face many problems.
-One of these is that you need to get the certificates into mailu in a very defined manner.
-This will copy the certificate for the **Main:**-domain given in the DOMAIN-environment onto `output`.
+This wrapper around the excellent certs-dumper allows to extract certificates from traefiks acme.json once when they changed, and optionally (using `SCRIPT`), execute a command to make some outside service aware of the change.

-If your output happens to be mailu-front-`/certs`, the certificate-watcher in the front-container will catch it and reload nginx.
-This works for mailu `TLS_FLAVOR=[mail, cert]`
+This can be useful if the certificates acquired by traefik are required elsewhere, for example for non-HTTPS protocols.

 ```
   certdumper: